 This entry was posted on Sunday, July 18th, 2010 at 10:03 pm and tagged with 17th hole, amazing shot, blowout, golf, Lee Westwood, major championship, Miguel Jimenez, of the wall, old lady, Paul Casey, PGA, St. Andrews, The Open and posted in Sports.
 You can follow any responses to this entry through the RSS 2.0 feed.

-5 Responses to “The Old Lady Never Showed Her Teeth”
+5 responses to “The Old Lady Never Showed Her Teeth”

 Leave a Reply Cancel reply